Frequently asked questions

-The survey is funded by the university sector’s world-leading Respect.
+The survey was funded by the university sector’s world-leading Respect.
 Now.
 Always. initiative – a sector-wide program that aims to prevent sexual violence in university communities and better support those who have been affected.

 The tender process to conduct the follow-up survey was competitive.
 The Social Research Centre in partnership with Associate Professor Powell presented the strongest proposal.

-De-identified and aggregated data will be released in 2022 once the results are collected and analysed by the Social Research Centre and Associate Professor Powell.
+De-identified and aggregated data will be released in early 2022 once the results are collected and analysed by the Social Research Centre and Associate Professor Powell.

 Comparability between the prevalence rate of the 2016 survey and the 2021 survey will be limited.